 What is self-doubt anyway?

 Before we get into how you can overcome your self-doubt, it makes sense to first take a closer look at the term.
 In psychology, self-doubt is defined as doubts about oneself.
-This deeply felt insecurity, often combined with self-deprecation, can relate to various areas of life:
+This deeply felt Uncertainty, often combined with self-deprecation, can relate to different areas of life:

 Doubts about one's own abilities (cognitive, practical and interpersonal)